 Background to the Battle of the Little Bighorn River

-The U.S. Army dispatched three columns of soldiers, including Custer and his 7th Cavalry, to round up the Indians and return them to their reservations.
+The U.S. Army dispatched three columns of soldiers, including Custer and his 7th Cavalry, to round up Indigenous people and return them to their reservations.

 The plan was for Custer’s cavalry and Brigadier General Alfred Terry’s infantry to rendezvous with troops under the command of Colonel John Gibbon and Brigadier General George Crook.
-They’d then find the Indians, surround them and force their surrender.
+They’d then find the Native Americans, surround them and force their surrender.

-Crook was delayed but Terry, Custer and Gibbon met-up in mid-June and after a scouting party found an Indian trail headed toward Little Big Horn Valley, they decided Custer should move in, surround the Indians and await reinforcements.
+Crook was delayed but Terry, Custer and Gibbon met-up in mid-June and after a scouting party found a trail headed toward Little Big Horn Valley, they decided Custer should move in, surround the Indians and await reinforcements.

 Custer forged ahead but things didn’t go as planned.
 Around midday on June 25, his scouts located Sitting Bull’s camp.
 Instead of waiting for reinforcements, however, Custer planned a surprise attack for the next day.
-He moved it up when he thought the Indians had discovered his position.
+He moved it up when he thought the Native American forces had discovered his position.